Decline and fall of Pedro II of Brazil: Military deterioration

 1882 saw the first signs of insubordination among the army corps when a group of officers assassinated a journalist in broad daylight.
 He had published an article which they considered an offence to their honor.
 However, the participants were not subjected to punishment for this act.
 Records from 1884 show that, out of a peacetime army of 13,500 men, more than 7,526 had been jailed for insubordination.
 The military were badly paid, inadequately equipped, ill-instructed, and thinly spread across the vast empire, often in small "garrisons of 20, 10, 5 and even 2 men."
 Most of the non-officer corps consisted of men recruited from the poor sertão (hinterland) in the northeast, and later from former slaves.
 These were volunteers seeking some means of subsistence, as there was no conscription.
-They were completely unprepared for the military life, had little education or concept of civic responsibility and government.
+They were completely unprepared for military life, and had little education or concept of civic responsibility and government.
 A poor Brazilian from the northeast viewed his military commanders in the same light as he viewed the henchmen of the political bosses at home.
 An ex-slave would see his harsh superior officer as differing little from his former owner and taskmasters.
 They had no means of understanding that they were being used to affect a coup, that their orders put them in rebellion against the emperor, or that their actions would lead to a dictatorship.
 The average recruit blindly followed orders and hoped to avoid punishment by his superiors for any mistake.

 In 1886 a colonel renowned for lack of discipline published newspaper articles criticizing the Minister of War, an act of insubordination forbidden by law.
 Instead of being punished, the colonel was supported by his commander, Field Marshal Deodoro da Fonseca.
-The minister, as well as the conservative cabinet headed by João Maurício Wanderley, decided not to penalize the colonel in an attempt to quiet dissention.
+The minister, as well as the conservative cabinet headed by João Maurício Wanderley, decided not to penalize the colonel in an attempt to quiet dissension.
 However, the cabinet went further and removed any constraint on military officers broadcasting their views.
 In consequence of this policy, subordinates were thenceforth able to publicly criticize their superiors, thus undermining both military and political authority, including that of the cabinet itself.